 Due to the rise in the homeless population within the City of Fontana and the amount of resources being drawn upon to deal with the homeless population, the Fontana Police Department Bike Unit has transitioned to traditional patrol units and has been renamed as the Multiple Enforcement Team.
-There are 7 sworn
+The primary mission of the MET Unit is to provide a balanced approach in traditional law enforcement services, along with conducting outreach, education and providing resources to the homeless population.
+The goals of the MET Unit are to reduce crime relating to homelessness, calls for service, resources to medical professionals and city staff.